 Add 1 1/2 cups flour, baking powder, salt, baking soda, and nutmeg.
 Stir just to combine.
 Add nuts if desired.

-Separately, mix together the brown sugar, oats, 2 tbsp flour, cinnamon, and oil until the mixture is evenly moist to make the streusel.
+Separately, mix together the brown sugar, oats, 2 tablespoon flour, cinnamon, and oil until the mixture is evenly moist to make the streusel.

 Grease the cups of a muffin pan or line with paper cups; divide batter evenly between the cups.
 They will be rather full.
 Top with the streusel.